 India takes US steel tariffs complaint to the WTO

-Indian officials told Reuters last month that their government would open a WTO dispute if the country's firms were not granted an exemption.
+Indian officials said last month that their government would open a WTO dispute if the country's firms were not granted an exemption.

 Mr Trump imposed the tariffs in March, levying 25 per cent on steel imports and 10 per cent on aluminium.
 He said they were justified by national security concerns and therefore outside the WTO's remit.